jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 * [Nanoflux](https://github.com/ohager/nanoflux) (_My personal favorite_)

 If you grasped the concepts and rational for the refactorings that I made in this example, you will be well-placed to understand these mature, more sophisticated (and generalised) implementations.

+**About me**: _I’m a Developer Advocate at [Camunda](https://camunda.com), working primarily on the [Zeebe Workflow engine for Microservices Orchestration](https://zeebe.io), and the maintainer of the [Zeebe Node.js client.
+In my spare time, I build [Magikcraft](https://github.com/Magikcraft), a platform for programming with JavaScript in Minecraft._